 In 2010, 2Face celebrated ten years of professional music career and also dropped his fourth album titled “The Unstoppable International Edition” which as the name suggests was the international edition of his third album "The Unstoppable" and the international standard was evident in the production quality as well as packaging.
 The album came in a jewel CD case, a far cry from the cardboard case normally produced in Nigeria and also had lyrics of all the songs in a booklet on the inside cover of the CD case.
 While some songs from the third album were remixed and retained in this album, 2Face added new songs to the album which includes the monster hit “Implication” a song he sang in English, Idoma and Tiv.
 Other hit tracks in the album include “Rain Drops”, “Be There”, “Emotions” and “Only Me”.

 2Face has won almost all musical awards that are there to be won.
 He was the first winner of MTV Europe Best African Act Award in 2005.
-He has also won MOBO Award, Channel O Music Video Awards, KORA Award, Hip Hop World Award, Nigeria Entertainment Award, Nigerian Music Award, World Music Award, MTV Africa Music Awards and Sound City Award in addition to many other local and international awards.
+He has also won MOBO Award, Channel O Music Video Awards, KORA Award, Hip Hop World Award, Nigeria Entertainment Awards, Nigerian Music Award, World Music Awards, MTV Africa Music Awards and Sound City Awards in addition to many other local and international awards.

 The video for the song “African Queen” was the first ever video to be played on MTV Base Africa and was also featured as one of the soundtracks of the 2006 Hollywood movie Phat Girls starring Monique.
 2Face’s larger than life image and success in the music scene took Nigerian music to another level and created the platform for Nigeria to dominate the music scene in Africa.